 They fill their days playing a brain teaser game, as the radio vibrates in the corner, where you guess the song name and artist in the first few bars of the song, like ‘Name that Tune’, the famous TV show.

 They are impressive music trivia buffs, shouting out tunes while they work.
-The customers play along and often I felt so relaxed I find myself singing to an old favorite or laughing at Hugues dancing moves while he sings around the shop.
+The customers play along and often I felt so relaxed I find myself singing to an old favorite or laughing at Hugues’ dance moves while he sings around the shop.

 After Christmas Hugues invited us to his home.
 His family is gorgeous.
 A lively warm bunch, the boys are particularly like Hugues with his great sense of humor.
 The girls are beauties like their mamma, Aline.
 They have 7 kids in total, 3-16 years old.

 Hugue gave me natural looking caramel streaks, and layered my hair into a pixie cut and shredded the ends with a razor.
 I felt 10 years younger and I could not stop touching my, all of a sudden, thick hair.
 It was the softest and healthiest since leaving Canada and my hairdresser Patti who I miss like mad!